syncfusion-content/blazor-docs/blazor/diagram/connectors/segments.md

+---
+layout: post
+title: Segments in Blazor Diagram Component | Syncfusion
+description: Learn about Segments in Blazor Diagram component of Syncfusion, and more details.
+platform: Blazor
+control: Diagram
+documentation: ug
+---

 # Segments

 The path of the connector is defined with a collection of segments.
 There are three types of segments.